enzo-dante/tech_prep/backup.md

 ## maps

      /*
-        ?
-MAPS INTERFACE: collection of key-value pair HASHMAP implementations that use GENERIC CLASS dataStructures w/ 2 parameters: UNIQUE key & value
-            GENERICS: improve OOP ENCAPSULATION by creating classes, interfaces, & methods that only take a specific dataType parameter;

-        ? no-order HASHMAPS & LINKED HASHMAPS classes are the main implementations of the MAPS INTERFACE

-            Map<dataType, dataType> instance = new HashMap<>()

-        ? hashmapInstance.put(key, value) = add unique_key-value generics class pair into map collection

-            ! if you add the key again, the oldValue will be overridden in the map since map keys are unique before overriding the value, .put() will return the previous value of the key-value pair a value being added for the 1st time will initially return null before adding to the map collection

-        ? hashmapInstance.get(key) = retrieve record via key in map collection

-        ? hashmapInstance.getOrDefault(key, defaultValue) = get the value mapped with specified key.
-If no value is mapped with the provided key then the default value is returned.

-        ? hashmapInstance.containsKey(key) = validate key existence in map before adding/update key in map

         ? hashmapInstance.putIfAbsent(key, value) = for CONCURRENCY, if key is not already present in map, than add key-value pair

         ?
 Map.entrySet(): create a set out of the same elements contained in the hash map